imbelal/sql-script-runner/README.md

 - **Azure Account**: For setting up Function App and Blob Storage.
 - **Blob Storage**: SQL scripts must be uploaded to a blob container (e.g., `scripts`).
-- **SQL Database**: The function will execute the SQL scripts against a configured SQL database.
+- **SQL Database**: The function will execute the SQL scripts against a configured SQL database (MSSQL / PostgreSql / MySql).
 - **Azure Functions Core Tools**: For local development and testing.

 ## Getting Started